Game Breakers are more prevalent in the Super Robot Wars games than you think. This is what happens when Banpresto forgets to nerf Humongous Mecha.

 Super Robot Wars L

-You'd think Banpresto would've learned their lesson back in W, but L brings us Iczer-1, whose SS size makes her a beast at dodging while she can also tank relatively well thanks to their mode changing ability, and has a relatively high damage output (yes, yetagain).
+You'd think Banpresto had learned their lesson back in W, but L brings us Iczer-1, whose SS size makes her a beast at evading attacks, including tanking damage relatively well, thanks to the Iczer units' mode changing ability, and a high damage output (yes, yetagain).
 Considering her innate "Double Image"-like ability, some fans have started to call her a "mini-Zeorymer"...at least, once you give her the "Ignore Size Modifier" pilot skill note No accuracy or damage penalties incurred when attacking a unit of a different size.

-Unlike its previous counterpart in K, Kenji's Jeeg starts with the Mach Drill and Jeeg BazookaCombination Attacks when you get him.
+Unlike its K counterpart, Kenji's Jeeg starts with the Mach Drill and Jeeg BazookaCombination Attacks when you get him.
 Naturally, Jeeg can only use these attack when it's placed adjacent to the Big Shooter, but the Partner System remedies that easily.
 The best thing about this Jeeg?
 Mach Drill and Jeeg Bazooka consume ammo, not EN, which his normal weapons burn.
 The Big Shooter grants EN regeneration to its partner, making it an natural pairing with Jeeg, and prevents him from taking the Morale hit from resupplying normally.

-Mazinkaiser and "Shin" Great Mazinger, yet again: powerful weapon sets that covers good range, which includes its signature 99 ammo missile, in a game where ammo and EN are relatively limited, further augmented by Mazinpower; however, in L, Mazinpower ALSO decreases damage taken by 25%.
+Mazinkaiser and "Shin" Great Mazinger, yet again: powerful weapon sets that covers good range, which includes its signature 99 ammo-based "Gigant Missile", in a game where ammo and EN are relatively limited, further augmented by Mazinpower; however, Mazinpower in L ALSO decreases damage taken by 25%.
 Both machines have the highest armor value in the game, and great accuracy/evasion ratings, making them the best pair of tankers.
-Simply slap on the "Bullet Save" pilot skill note Increase ammo-based weaponry by 50% for Kouji and Tetsuya so they can spam Rocket Punches, upgrade their machines to 5 bars and send 'em off.
+Simply slap on the "Bullet Save" pilot skill note Increase capacity for ammo-based weaponry by 50% for Kouji and Tetsuya so they can spam Rocket Punches, upgrade their machines to 5 bars and send them off.
 Note that when the pair arrive, they arrive with 4 bars to their stats already.

 Their partner bonus is one of the big reasons for their brokenness in L: it's simply an increase in armor and mobility (Mazinkaiser) or accuracy (Great Mazinger).
 On their own, the units' raw stats make them durable, but partnered up, they become Lightning Bruisers.